 Make our Union Even Stronger!

 Want to help improve the Postdoc/ARS experience at Columbia?
 Send an email to email@example.com, join a working group, or fill out this form and an organizer will reach out!.

 And, if you haven’t already, please take a few minutes to let us know what you’re most excited to improve or protect at Columbia through your union: What are your priorities for Year 2?

 CPW-UAW Local 4100 Executive Board

-P.S. – To stay informed about our union, make sure to follow us on Slack, Twitter and Facebook!
+P.S. – To stay up to date, make sure to follow us on Twitter and Facebook!